anbened/HowToDocumentPowerBIDesktopTabularModel/README.md

 The listening connection is the one we are interested in, and the number coming after the local address is the port number that we need

-Now that we have the Analysis Services port, we are able to connect with SSMS on a server name like: localhost:62325
+Now that we have the Analysis Services port, we are able to connect with SQL Server Management Studio (SSMS) on an Analysis Services server, something like:

 ![SQL Server Management Studio](images/ssms.jpg)